paris-saclay-cds/datarun/docs/html/_sources/modules/workflow.txt

     4.7,3.2,1.3,0.2,setosa
     4.6,3.1,1.5,0.2,setosa

 If your data match the standard data file, you need to send:

-- the name of the data set (for instance if you use databoard, you can use the problem name)
+* the dataset name (for instance if you use databoard, you can use the problem name)
-- your data file
+* your data file
-- the name of the target column
+* the name of the target column
-- the workflow elements of the problem related to the dataset (for instance feature_extractor, classifier, ...)
+* the workflow elements of the problem related to the dataset (for instance feature_extractor, classifier, ...)

 If your data do not match the standard data file, you need to send in addition to above: